LucasContesini/Adopet/README.md

-Adopet is an app to adopt and give away an animal.
+Adopet is an app to adopt and give away a pet.

 It is a project to complete my undergraduate final project.